 General information on ISAs, Asset-backed Investments & Deposit Based Investments

-Under the so-called 'New ISA' (or NISA), Cash ISAs and Stocks and Shares ISAs have effectively been merged, with the overall limit increased to £20,000 from 2017/18.
+Cash ISAs and Stocks and Shares ISAs have effectively been merged, with the overall limit increased to £20,000 2018/19.
 Learn more here.

 Here we attempt to explain in simple terms all the different asset backed investments open to the individual investor, from contribution levels right through to taxation treatment of each investment.